alessbell/resume/README.md

 As of October 2019, I've automated the process for generating GitHub releases of new versions of my resume.

 First, I compile a new `resume.pdf` using this excellent [LaTeX Action](https://github.com/xu-cheng/latex-action) which uses `pdfLaTeX` under the hood.
 Then I use the [GH Release action](https://github.com/marketplace/actions/gh-release) to upload the newly-generated `resume.pdf` as a release asset. 🎉

+Finally, I kick off a GitHub Action in my blog's repo, [`alessbell/alessbell`](https://github.com/alessbell/alessbell), and open a PR with the PDF release asset from the latest release.
+I've written more about how I've automated this flow [here](https://aless.co/resume-as-code/).